-A: To be eligible for registration as an AIT or PAg you must have obtained a 4 year university degree in either agricultural or environmental science and have the required credits in all course categories specified by the AIA Council.
+A: To be eligible for registration as an AIT or PAg, you must have obtained a four-year university degree in, either, agricultural or environmental science and have the required credits in all course categories specified by the AIA Council.

-If you have a 2 year diploma or a 3 year applied degree, contact a university of your choice and ask about a post-diploma or post-applied degree transfer to a 4 year degree program.
-The university will instruct you on the requirements to obtain a 4 year degree based on your academic background.
-If you transfer to a 4 year degree program, please keep in mind that you must meet the course credit requirements for AIT registration.
-All of the academic courses you have taken are included in the calculations of course credits.
+If you have a two-year diploma or a three-year applied degree, contact a university of your choice and ask about a post-diploma or post-applied degree transfer to a four-year degree program.
+The university will instruct you on the requirements to obtain a four-year degree based on your academic background.
+If you transfer to a four-year degree program, please keep in mind that you must meet the course credit requirements for AIT registration.
+All of the academic courses you have taken are included in the calculation of course credits.
 For the course credit requirements for registration as an AIT leading to the PAg designation, CLICK HERE.

-If you wish to take a course that is not on the approved list, please contact the AIA Registration Director for approval of the course prior to registering for the course.
-Once you have completed the course, please provide the AIA office with an official transcript showing you obtained credit for the course.
+If you wish to take a course that is not on the approved course list, please contact the AIA Director of Registration for approval of the course prior to registering for that course.
+Once you have completed the course, please provide the AIA office with an official transcript showing you obtained credit for that course.

-Q: I am short of courses for my designation (ATT/AIT), or short courses for my desired practice area.
+Q: I am short courses for my designation (ATT/AIT) or short courses for my desired practice area(s).
 Does the AIA offer extension courses that I can take to satisfy my course deficiencies?

-A: Do you satisfy the general credit requirements for acceptance into the AIA (do you have enough agrology/math/English etc courses)?
-CLICK HERE for Educational Requirements.
+A: Do you satisfy the general credit requirements for acceptance into the AIA (do you have enough courses in agrology, math, English, etc.)?
+CLICK HERE for educational requirements.

 Q: I want to work in a practice area that is different than what the Competence Committee approved.
 How do I change this?

-A: The Competence Committee approves practice areas based on a person’s education and the Core Knowledge Area table (find the Core Knowledge Area table under the list of Practice Areas, CLICK HERE .
-It is in the AIA’s mandate to protect the public in matters related to agrology and ensure its members are competent.
-If a person works outside of the practice areas that are most closely aligned with their education, it is a professional’s responsibility to have the education and training to support the area in which they practice.
-Work experience is only part of the equation for creating competence, formal education and Continuing Competence Program are required, too.
+A: The Competence Committee approves practice areas based on a person’s education and the Core Knowledge Area table.
+It is in the AIA’s mandate to protect the public in matters related to agrology and to ensure its members are competent.
+If a professional works outside of the practice areas that are most closely aligned with their formal education, it is their responsibility to ensure they have the education and training to support the area in which they practice.
+Work experience is only part of the equation for creating competence - formal education and the Continuing Competence Program (CCP) are required as well.

-In order to achieve a new practice area, you should ensure you take formal education to meet a majority of the core knowledge areas for that Practice Area and and CCP hours in this new area.
-Finally, submit an official copy of your transcripts for records and request a reassessment of your Practice Areas.
+In order to achieve a new practice area, you should ensure you take formal education to meet a majority of the core knowledge areas for that practice area and to complete CCP hours in this new area.
+To request a reassessment of your practice areas, contact the AIA Director of Member Practice and submit an official copy of your transcripts to the AIA office.

 Q: What is CCP?

-A: The Continuing Competence Program (CCP) Program enacts/executes/exerts/fulfills the requirements of the Agrology Profession Regulation (Section 16, 18) to ensure, as stated on Section 43(2) of the Agrology Profession Act, “regulated members […] maintain competence and […] enhance the provision of professional services.”
+A: The Continuing Competence Program (CCP) enacts/executes/exerts/fulfills the requirements of the Agrology Profession Regulation (Section 16, 18) to ensure, as stated in Section 43(2) of the Agrology Profession Act, “regulated members […] maintain competence and […] enhance the provision of professional services.”

-A: Although the AIA does not keep records on salaries averages, the Government of Alberta's Occupational Profile provides an ample description of the main duties and salary averages for Alberta.
-For more information, click here .
-A recent salary survey of Agrologists (2015) across Canada including AIA members can found here .
+A: Although the AIA does not keep records on salary averages, the Government of Alberta's Occupational Profile provides an ample description of the main duties and salary averages for Alberta.
+For more information, CLICK HERE.
+For a recent salary survey of Agrologists (2015) across Canada, including AIA members, CLICK HERE.